timotejroiko/discord.js-light/README.md

 Fetch methods are used to obtain data from the Discord API when needed and optionally cached for reuse.
 Once data is cached, it will remain in the cache until manually removed.
 Cached data will be automatically updated as new Discord events are received.

-Some fetchers are already included in by default discord.js, others were added or tweaked as below:
+Some fetch methods are already included in by default discord.js, others were added or tweaked as below:

 ### client.channels.fetch()